 Illinois Quality Afterschool: The Illinois Quality Afterschool initiative provides technical assistance and professional development to all 21st CCLC grantees in Illinois.
 It is designed to ensure that grantees in Illinois receive the necessary assistance — including training, tools, resource materials, and expertise — to deliver high-quality afterschool programs that strengthen student engagement and academic achievement.

-National Center for Quality Afterschool: The National Center for Quality Afterschool at SEDL provides research-based resources and professional development to help state education agencies and local practitioners develop high-quality, balanced out-of-school learning programs.
+National Center for Quality Afterschool: The National Center for Quality Afterschool provides research-based resources and professional development to help state education agencies and local practitioners develop high-quality, balanced out-of-school learning programs.
 Recent work includes providing professional development on the Afterschool Training Toolkit to staff of 21st Century Community Learning Centers afterschool programs.

 California Afterschool Demonstration Program: SEDL worked with the California Department of Education to identify high-quality afterschool programs in the state and to establish technical assistance based on the promising practices of the programs identified.
 SEDL then worked with the identified programs to develop training and resources used to support other afterschool programs in the state.